We don't accept registrations from users who want to work in their own countries, because as part of our

 At AuPairWorld, we do not charge any placement fees as such – as au pairs and host families carry out their individual search.
 For this purpose, our users enter into direct contact by exchanging messages.
 To be able to exchange personal messages, it is necessary that one of both parties is a Premium Member.
 Premium Membership is available from € 39.90.
 Usually, it is the host families who become Premium Members.
 Premium Members can exchange personal messages with all au pairs or host families listed on AuPairWorld, even if the other users are no Premium Members.

 No, only one of both parties needs to become a Premium Member.
-As a Premium Member, you can exchange personal messages with all au pairs or host families, even if they are not Premium Members themselves.

 Our members of staff continually check profile data in terms of completeness and plausibility.
 Furthermore, we ensure that every user holds only one active profile and respects the basic idea of au pairing.
 In some cases, we may ask for proofs of identity.
 Profiles which do not correspond to the basic idea of au pairing or do not meet our plausability criteria are refused.
 Profiles which have been inactive for a certain period of time are automatically deleted.